- RURAL DEVELOPMENT

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has supported Afghanistan’s reconstruction since 2002.
-Our work is mainly commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) and other German ministries such as the Federal Foreign Office (AA) and the Federal Ministry of Defence (BMVg).
+Our work is mainly commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Foreign Office (AA).
 We also work for a number of international donors, including the World Bank and the Government of the Netherlands.
 We opened our office in Kabul in 2002.

-In total, GIZ has around 100 seconded and more than 1,400 local staff (as at June 2016) working on around 60 projects in Afghanistan – more than in any other country.
-Projects are mainly carried out in six northern provinces, some are conducted countrywide in cooperation with partner institutions.
-In addition, around 30 experts from Germany’s Centre for International Migration and Development (CIM) are deployed in key positions in Afghan ministries, government institutions and other organisations.
-Development workers and peace experts are also sent to Afghanistan.
-Our activities focus on improving living conditions, especially for the rural population.
+In total, GIZ has around 70 seconded and more than 1,000 local staff (as at December 2017) working on around 30 projects in Afghanistan – more than in any other country.
+Projects are mainly carried out in six Northern provinces; some are conducted countrywide in cooperation with partner institutions.
+In addition, around 13 experts from Germany’s Centre for International Migration and Development (CIM) are deployed in key positions in Afghan ministries, government institutions and other organisations Our activities focus on improving living conditions for the population.
 Project appraisal missions are carried out regularly for project planning and evaluation.